You are viewing this course for September start 2024

 MEng Robotics and Embedded Systems Engineering (with Industrial Year), at Aberystwyth University, is concerned with building physical systems involving software, electronics, sensors and actuators.

-This scheme covers and wide range of topics including: mathematics, programming, artificial intelligence, robotics, software engineering and more.
+This scheme covers a wide range of topics including: mathematics, programming, artificial intelligence, robotics, software engineering and more.
 With a focus on building and running physical systems involving computerised sensing and control.

 Also included is an Industrial Year that will further enhance your career prospects by providing you with invaluable experience that employers seek.